 - One Local Authority Governor appointed by Wiltshire Council

-- Five co-opted governors appointed by the Governing Body.
+- Four co-opted governors appointed by the Governing Body.

 If you are interested in joining us and contributing to the good of the School and the local community please get in touch with either the Chair of Governors – Mr K Wells, or the Headteacher.